-Several faunal bone fragments were recovered during excavation of Honua 14 (SIHP # -8241, historic charcoal kiln [TU 1]).
-The faunal bone was identified in the field by Dr. Christopher Monahan as cow bone.
+Faunal bone fragments were recovered during excavation of SIHP # -8241 (historic charcoal kiln [TU 1]).
+Faunal bone was identified in the field by Dr. Christopher Monahan as cow bone.
 A faunal reference book was consulted to confirm accurate and detailed identification of specific skeletal elements (Schmid 1972).
-Faunal bone was collected within labeled brown paper bags.
+Faunal bone was collected in labeled brown paper bags.